gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 ![distance sensor output](<./../Assets/distSensorOutput.png>)

 here i show the pwm signal send to (on d6) and received from (on d7) the ultra sonic distance sensor.
-due to a small configuration mistake at the time it send a weird signal and shortly after hit the ARR (auro reload register).
+due to a small configuration mistake at the time it send a weird signal and shortly after hit the ARR (auto reload register).
 this is fixed now and i have measured it again, but lost the data due to my battery dying and not having time to measure it again.

-##### uart control
+#### uart control

 there are multiple ways to receive uart, but the way i chose was a simple one.
 i made an array in my MCP (Manual Control Panel) class and kept in index where i was writing.